woven-visionai/wts-dataset/README.md

 as well as multi-view videos in `train` for training purposes.
 For `BDD_PC_5K`, each video has its caption GT in `train` and `val`, and validation will be done per video.

-Regarding `AI City Challenge 2024 Track2`, the evaluation script will be provided under `evaluation/` soon, notice that only caption annotations will be used for the challenge.
+Regarding `AI City Challenge 2024 Track2`, the evaluation script is provided under `evaluation/`, notice that only caption annotations will be used for the challenge.
 Submission(model output) format is defined as:
 ```
 {